- 5 Best Pressure Canner Models

 Pressure canners are also available in a wide variety of sizes, from smaller home models all the way up to gigantic ones that can process 22 quarts of product.
 When water inside the pressure canner boils, the resulting steam is stuck in the airtight container.
 Boiling water in a canner that’s at 15 pounds of pressure will be boiling at an astonishing 250 degrees, which is hot enough to kill any bacteria that might be lingering on your jars or in the food product itself.

-Pressure cookers are not pressure canners, and should never be used as such.
-But there are a number of pressure canners which can be used as pressure cookers, which makes them very handy to have.
+Using a pressure cooker for canning which isn’t rated for that use is unwise.
+But there are a number of pressure canners which can be used as a canning pressure cooker, which makes them very handy to have.

 What To Look For In A Pressure Canner

-There are a number of aspects that need to be considered when you’re shopping for a pressure canner.
+There are a number of features that need to be considered when you’re shopping for a pressure canner.
 Some of the most important are noted below.

 What’s It Made Of?